 Communication between the phone, the shapes, the device, the space, and the new maker was needed.

 Each part of the systems adds to the experience in a different way.
 Allowing the user to achieve their goals efficiently, effectively and in a satisfactory manner.

-A projecting device that Understands
+A projection device that understands

 The device interacts with the space and the user to determine what the user is making and proceeds to help the maker.
-By using touch projection it takes feedback and provides direction and knowledge.
+By using touch projection technologies, it takes feedback and provides direction and knowledge.

 By creating a table that folds, the usefulness of the space becomes even more prominent.
 As a new maker having the ability to store their workspace doesn’t require a commitment or more room.

-This also allows for the ease of storage and mobility, for people in small spaces or people who move and often don’t have time to establish large working spaces.
+The ability to fold also allows for the ease of storage and mobility, for people in small spaces or people who move and often don’t have time to establish large working spaces.

 Slides and extra supports were needed to create a substructure that would be durable for crafting.

 These leg cuffs along with the legs are an optional component to the space.
-The cuffs slide into the substructure of the table if desired
+The cuffs slide into the substructure of the table if desired.

-With out the legs it can be set on a pre existing table
+Without the legs, it can be set on a pre-existing table

 With the legs being removable they can be adjusted or ordered based on user specifications.